NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 --------------------------------------------------

 To set up the nrf5340dk part of the Beehavior Monitoring application to work, see the following steps:

 * Enable the peripheral sensors available for your setup.
 * Change the name in the Thingy mobile application and set the same name in Kconfig as a scan parameter.
-* Set the name of the nRF5340dk to the name the 91 unit sends to nRF Cloud.
+* Set the name of the nRF5340dk to the name the 91 unit will send to nRF Cloud.

 Configuration options
 =====================
 Peripheral ensor support can be disabled in prj.conf to prevent the 5340dk to search for sensors that are not needed.

 CONFIG_BROODMINDER_WEIGHT_ENABLE=n

 CONFIG_BEE_COUNTER_ENABLE=n

 CONFIG_THINGY_ENABLE=n

 All of these ara enabled by default.

 CONFIG_THINGY_NAME="Thingy123"

 Set to the name of the Thingy:52 in your hive.

 CONFIG_BT_DEVICE_NAME="Hive1"

 Set to the name of your hive.

 CONFIG_LOG_DEFAULT_LEVEL=4

 Set to 0 to turn of logging.

 1 = LOG_INF

 2 = LOG_WRN

 3 = LOG_ERR

 4 = LOG_DBG